mnit-rtmc/iris/docs/gate_arms.md

 Depending on the current action plan phase, one of the buttons will be enabled.
 When an operator presses a button, its corresponding phase will be requested:
 - `Open` ⇒ `ga_open`
-- `Warn Close` ⇒ `ga_warn_cls` †
+- `Change` ⇒ `ga_change` †
 - `Close` ⇒ `ga_closed`

-† `Warn Close` is only enabled if a [device action] is configured with the `ga_warn_cls` phase.
-Operators should use this phase to warn motorists when the gates will soon be closing.
-After checking the verification cameras, the `ga_close` phase can be selected.
+† `Change` is only enabled if a [device action] is configured with the `ga_change` phase.
+Operators should use this phase to warn motorists when the gates will soon be closing or opening.
+After checking the verification cameras, the next phase can be selected.

 None of these phases can be requested automatically by the system -- an operator must **manually** request them.